ImperialCollegeLondon/wsi/docs/wsimod-cli.md

 things, it already offers a lot of flexibility.
 For example, if we want to repeat the very same analysis but with `thames` instead of `oxford_land`, we just need to replace that argument in the input and everythig else is kept the same.

+## Output files

+As a result of a WSIMOD simulation, there will always be 3 CSV files created:

+- `flows.csv`
+- `surfaces.csv`
+- `tanks.csv`

+See the output of [`Model.run` in the documentaiton](reference-model.md) for a description of the contents of these files.